 Fax + 49-69-1525-1414

 A list of all ISSN centres can be found on the homepage of the International ISSN Centre, Paris.

 ISSNs are not mandatory in Germany.
 In some countries, all serial publications subject to the deposit copy law must be given an ISSN.
 Publishers are obliged to print the ISSN in every issue.

-How much does it cost to have an ISSN issued?
+How much does an ISSN assignment cost?

-ISSNs are issued free of charge.
+ISSNs are issued free of charge in Germany.